molevolworkshop/molevolworkshop.github.io/software/alignment-lab.md

 Figueiró et al. 2017; Rochette et al. 2019).
 This process is a little different than the progressive MSA discussed here, but a common short read aligner is bwa (Li and Durbin 2009).
-This type of reference-based alignment can then be followed by genotyping with GATK (McKenna et al.
+This type of reference-based alignment can then be followed by genotyping using various variant callers, including GATK (McKenna et al.
-2010), which uses the quality information of Illumina sequencers to call variants and heterozygotes.
-Another genotype caller with a philosophically different approach to variant calling is ANGSD (Korneliussen et al. 2014), which has many population genetic applications but not many phylogenetic methods can leverage genotype likelihoods.
-These topics fall outside of the scope of our workshop, but the development teams for these software have fantastic tutorials that you should be able to follow with skills developed here.
+2010, Poplin et al. 2017) and mpileup (Danecek et al. 2012) to name just two, which use the quality information from massively parallell high throughput sequencers to call variants and heterozygotes.
+Another genotype callers with a philosophically different approaches to variant calling are ANGSD (Korneliussen et al. 2014) and graphtyper (Eggertson et al. 2017), which have many population genetic applications, but not many phylogenetic methods can leverage genotype likelihoods.
+These topics fall outside of the scope of our workshop, but the development teams for many of these software have fantastic tutorials that you should be able to follow with skills developed here.

 ## References

 Castresana, J. 2000.
 Selection of conserved blocks from multiple alignments for their use in phylogenetic analysis.
 Molecular Biology and Evolution 17:540-552.

+Danecek P, Bonfield JK, Liddle J, Marshall J, Ohan V, Pollard MO, Whitwham A, Keane T, McCarthy SA, Davies RM, Li H. 2012.
+Twelve years of SAMtools and BCFtools, GigaScience 10(2):giab008

 {% comment %}
 DePristo M, Banks E, Poplin R, Garimella K, Maguire J, Hartl C, Philippakis A, del Angel G, Rivas MA, Hanna M, McKenna A, Fennell T, Kernytsky A, Sivachenko A, Cibulskis K, Gabriel S, Altshuler D, Daly M. 2011.
 A framework for variation discovery and genotyping using next-generation DNA sequencing data.
 Nature Genet.
 43:491-498.
 {% endcomment %}

 Grewe F, Huang J-P, Leavitt SP, Lumbsch HT.
 2017.
 Reference-based RADseq resolves robust relationships among closely related species of lichen-forming fungi using metagenomic DNA.
 Sci Rep. 7:9884

+Eggertsson HP, Jonsson H, Kristmundsdottir S, Hjartarson E, Kehr B, Masson G, Zink F, Hjorleifsson KE, Jonasdottir A, Jonasdottir A, Jonsdottir I, Gudbjartsson DF, Melsted P, Stefansson K, Halldorsson BV.
+2017.
+Graphtyper enables population-scale genotyping using pangenome graphs.
+Nat Genet 49:1654–1660.

 Figueiró HV, et al. 2017.
 Genome-wide signatures of complex introgression and adaptive evolution in the big cats.
 Sci Adv.
 7:1700299.